syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 ### Geo-bounds

-Calculate the initial zoom level automatically based on the LatLngBounds of ImageryLayer.
+Calculate the initial zoom level automatically based on the LatLngBounds(Northeast, Southwest) of imagery layer class.

 {% tabs %}